bhandarii7/TabX/README.md

-Hours and Hours of discussion starting RIGHT from deciding the topic(Decided on second last day of submission;)) to the successful working of the project has lead to this site been made...
+Hours and Hours of discussion starting RIGHT from deciding the topic(Decided on second last day of submission;)) to the successful working of the project has lead to this site been made.
+We thank our organisers for this opportunity.